Arthouse Backpacker Hostel Launceston Tasmania

 In the late 1990's, the building became a old mens hostel for the down and out men of Launceston.
 Even today we get the occasional man looking for shelter.
 The building became quite run down with poor maintenance and hard use.

-We took ownership in February 2007, and started substantial internal renovations, and external maintenance.
-We again teamed up again with CRC Builders and included Wilkins Design and Protek as part of our stage 1 renovations.
+We then took ownership in February 2007, and have teamed up again with CRC Builders.
 We have completed stage 1 of the project, which is to completely refit ground and first floors.
 Stage 2 will encompass the attic space, raising the roof in the rear section and putting some unique accommodation in the attic.
 You will have to visit us soon to see what we have done, and return to see what we will do.

 As we find out more about the colorful history of the beautiful Arthouse Hostel, we will post it here.